paulloz/godot-ink/README.md

 ## How to use

-When the plugin is properly loaded, you should be able to use the new ink panel to inspect your story.
+When the plugin is properly loaded, you should be able to use the new ink preview panel to inspect your story.

 ![](screenshots/inspector_screenshot.png)